airsoftnorge/mundana/_posts/003_asn-tak/2022-03-19-asn-tak-overview.md

 #### Supportive products:

 * [TAK Tracker](https://play.google.com/store/apps/details?id=gov.tak.taktracker&hl=en&gl=US) is a less resource intensive app that allows you to passively feed location data into a TAK network of your choosing.
 Unlike the ATAK app, it features no maps, messaging or interaction with data packages.
 Despite these limited features, it could be useful for tracking individuals that do not have a need to actually interact actively with the TAK network, or if you have a spare *Android End User Device*, it could be used to track game objectives, vehicles or just about anything else you can think of.
-* [FreeTAK UAS](https://play.google.com/store/apps/details?id=org.FreeTak.FreeTAKUAS&hl=en&gl=US) let you stream drone footage to specific TAK servers, allthough this is not compatible with standard TAK currently.
+* [ATAK UAS](https://tak.gov/plugins/uas-tool) Let's you controll drones via ATAK and share the video stream via a TAK server to your team.
+Available as a plugin for both ATAK and WinTAK.

 #### Privacy concerns